UNR-CFB/lahontan/scripts/Pipeline/README.md

 > *\<cluster\>* is a comma-separated list of CPUs on each node in your cluster

 --batchjson *\<pathtoJSON\>*
-> If an optimal path JSON file has been created using `runPipe fo` or another
+> If an optimal path JSON file has been created using `lahontan fo` or another
 > method, use option to skip the calculation of the optimal CPU usage path
 > Note: Option is depended on `--makebatch` i.e. must be added with
 > `--makebatch` or not at all